-Cloudera Search is Apache Solr fully integrated in the Cloudera platform, taking advantage of the flexible, scalable, and robust storage system and data processing frameworks included in CDH.
+Search is fully integrated in the data-processing platform and uses the flexible, scalable, and robust storage system included with CDH.
 This eliminates the need to move large data sets across infrastructures to perform business tasks.
-It further enables a streamlined data pipeline, where search and text matching is part of a larger workflow.

 Cloudera Search incorporates Apache Solr, which includes Apache Lucene, SolrCloud, Apache Tika, and Solr Cell.
-Cloudera Search is included with CDH 5 and higher.
+Cloudera Search is included with CDH 5.

-Using Cloudera Search with the CDH infrastructure provides:
+Using Search with the CDH infrastructure provides:

-- Simplified infrastructure - Better production visibility and control - Quicker insights across various data types - Quicker problem resolution - Simplified interaction and platform access for more users and use cases beyond SQL - Scalability, flexibility, and reliability of search services on the same platform used to run other types of workloads on the same data - A unified security model across all processes with access to your data - Flexibility and scale in ingest and pre-processing options
+- Simplified infrastructure

+- Better production visibility

+- Quicker insights across various data types

+- Quicker problem resolution

+- Simplified interaction and platform access for more users and use cases

+- Scalability, flexibility, and reliability of search services on the same platform used to run other types of workloads on the same data